-We have audited the financial statements of the Pickaway Metropolitan Housing Authority, Pickaway County, Ohio (the Authority), as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Pickaway Metropolitan Housing Authority, Pickaway County, Ohio (Authority), as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Pickaway Metropolitan Housing Authority, Pickaway County, Ohio as of December 31, 2022, and the changes in financial position and its cash flows for the year then ended in accordance with the accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the reports of other auditors the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Pickaway Metropolitan Housing Authority, Pickaway County, Ohio as of December 31, 2023, and the changes in financial position and its cash flows for the year then ended in accordance with the accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of PMHA Pickaway Terrace, LLC and PMHA Eden Place, LLC, blended component units, which represent 32 percent of the assets and deferred outflows, (19) percent of the net position, and 16 percent of the revenues of the Authority.
+We did not audit the financial statements of PMHA Pickaway Terrace, LLC and PHMA Eden Place, LLC, blended component units, which represent 30 percent of the assets and deferred outflows, 15 percent of the net position, and 15 precent of revenues of the Authority.
 The statements of the component units were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the blended component units, is based solely on the reports of the other auditors.

-Basis for Opinion
+Basis for Opinions